guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps.md

 When it is provisioned over a cloud providers infrastructure, it is owned, managed, and operated by the service provider.
 This external private cloud offering that resides on a cloud service providers infrastructure is called a <span style="color: #d65d0e">Virtual Private Cloud</span> or VPC.

+>[!info]
 >A <span style="color: #d65d0e">VPC</span> is a public cloud offering that lets an organization establish its own private and secure cloud-like computing environment in a logically isolated part of a shared public cloud.

 A private cloud is a virtualized environment modeled to bring in the benefits of a public cloud platform without the perceived disadvantages of an open-end shared public platform.

+>[!note]
-<span style="color: #3588E9">--></span> Using a VPC, organizations can leverage the dynamic scalability, high availability, and lower cost of ownership of a public cloud, while having the infrastructure and security tailored to the organization's unique needs.
+>Using a VPC, organizations can leverage the dynamic scalability, high availability, and lower cost of ownership of a public cloud, while having the infrastructure and security tailored to the organization's unique needs.

 <span style="color: #d65d0e">cloud bursting</span> <span style="color: #3588E9">--></span> leveraging public cloud instances for a period of time, but returning to the private cloud when the surge is meet.